 A Guide for Visiting Sugarloaf Mountain in Rio de Janeiro: 4 Different Options

-It’s so unique that in 2012 it was made a UNESCO World Heritage site.
+Sugarloaf is one of the many mountains that create the unique landscape of Rio de Janeiro. this landscape that melds city, mountains, and sea is actually what made the city a UNESCO World Heritage site.
 This mountain was at the very top of my list of my favorite spots to see and visit in Rio.

-While the most straightforward way to visit the top of the mountain is via cable car, there are actually a few ways to enjoy this incredible landmark.
-In this article we’ll discuss those options as well as the best time to visit Sugarloaf and what to expect at the top of each hill.
+There are actually quite a few ways to enjoy this incredible landmark.
+In this article we’ll discuss these 4 options, as well as the best time to visit Sugarloaf and what to expect at the top of each hill.

 This post may contain affiliate links or refer a friend links.
 When you buy through these links, I may earn a bonus at no additional cost to you.
 Thank you for your support!